CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

     - Displays character abilities (base and arsenal-granted) with cooldown/quantity trackers in a modal.
     - Displays character skills and weapons (base and arsenal-modified) in a modal.
     - Max Mod trackers for MV and DEF added to character modal.
-    - **Save Nexus Session**: Logged-in users can save the current state of their Nexus session (selected character, stats, modifiers, arsenal, crypto, ability cooldowns/quantities) to Firestore.
+    - **Save Nexus Session**: Logged-in users can save the current state of their Nexus session to Firestore.
-    - **Load/Delete Nexus Session**: Settings dropdown allows users to load previously saved sessions (overwriting current) or delete them from Firestore.
+    - **Load/Delete Nexus Session**: Settings dropdown allows users to load previously saved sessions or delete them from Firestore.
     - **Reset Nexus Session**: Settings dropdown allows users to reset the current session state.
 - **Data Sources:** Character templates from `character-sheet-ui.tsx`, Arsenal Cards from Google Sheets (via props), card decks from `card-generator-ui.tsx`.
 State is client-side for the session but can be saved/loaded for logged-in users.